supermaciz/esports_fan/README.md

 An e-sports website and newsletter.

 Features:
-- Send a newsletter with last results and upcoming matches every 7 days
+- Send a newsletter with last results and upcoming matches every 7 days (based on Pandascore API)
 - Custom newsletter: users can pick one or more games they're interested in.
 - Newletters are visible in dev in http://localhost:4000/dev/mailbox